Sriwijaya Air Flight 182: Investigation

 There was a public concern that the aircraft was not airworthy.
-The Federal Aviation Administration initially had issued an Airworthiness Directive to Boeing 737-500 operators, concerning fatigue cracking on the left nacelle support overwing fitting flange fastener hole.
+The Federal Aviation Administration initially had issued an Airworthiness Directive to Boeing 737-500 operators concerning fatigue cracking on the left nacelle support overwing fitting flange fastener hole.
 The director of Sriwijaya Air, Jefferson Irwin Jauwena, insisted that the aircraft was airworthy.
-Although a 30-minute delay was noted, he insisted that the cause was bad weather, specifically heavy rain, rather than mechanical failure.
-In response, the NTSC said that they would be coordinating with the BMKG in relation to weather in the Jakarta area.
-However, the Ministry of Transportation later examined the aircraft's airworthiness and determined that the aircraft was safe to fly.
+Moreover, the Ministry of Transportation later examined the aircraft's airworthiness and determined that the aircraft was safe to fly.

 An Indonesian aviation expert said that the aircraft had been stored for repairs by Sriwijaya Air between 23 March and 23 October 2020.
 However, other experts speculated that the long time spent inactive may have caused deterioration and that technical problems may have developed.

 On 15 January 2021, NTSC announced that the data from the FDR have been successfully downloaded.
 A total of 330 parameters were being examined and analysed by investigators.
-A Reuters report said that the data extracted, such as flight path, speed and engine condition, were "in good condition".
+A Reuters report said that the data extracted, such as flight path, speed and engine condition, were "in good condition."

 The preliminary report was released on 10 February 2021.

 On 12 April 2021, the NTSC announced that all data from the CVR was successfully downloaded and included the accident flight.

 The investigation conducted simulations of the accident based on the FDR and CVR data in flight training simulator.
 The first simulation attempt was conducted at the Las Vegas Flight Academy in Henderson, Nevada, on 27 October 2021.
-It was found that the simulator did not react similarly to the accident flight, during an asymmetric thrust event.
+It was found that the simulator did not react similarly to the accident flight during an asymmetric thrust event.
 The simulation revealed that the thrust lever console was not closely monitored by the pilots.
 The investigation repeated the simulation session in NAM Training Center in Jakarta on 7 December 2021 and successfully recreated the accident flight.
 However, some objectives could not be achieved due to the difference in configuration between the simulator and the accident aircraft.